12. The Bishop’s Departure

 The Omega Protocol: a Cold War conspiracy theory; a Catholic contingency plan to push along Armageddon should it arrive too leisurely.

-The data in Oliver’s archives claim as many as 700 hydrogen bombs buried all over the world that are connected through a closed, self-sustaining network.
+The data in Oliver’s archives claim 700 hydrogen bombs buried all over the world that are connected through a closed, self-sustaining network.
 Six devout orders (one on each of the six habitable continents) covertly keep a key to their assigned Omega Locks.
 Once all six are engaged, the Pope in Rome turns his own key — the seventh key — and all 700 thermonuclear devices detonate simultaneously.
 The blasts, the fallout, and the nuclear winter that follow sterilize the planet for Christ.

 Here in North America — in my little valley in Pennsylvania — my twin cousin, Bishop William Alexander Gray, was preparing to retrieve the Crimson Confession’s key and do his part to usher in the real end to everything.